Passafire: Strata (2021)

 Passafire recorded their seventh album, Strata which released on Flame Guy Records on September 17, 2021.
 "The first three singles on Strata ("Keepin' On", Sleepless", and "Friends") were written and released before the COVID-19 pandemic.
 Bowne explains, "The pandemic kinda stopped things.
 We're all dispersed across the country now so when the pandemic hit we all went back to our home bases.
 When we were able to get together, we wrote and recorded the last seven songs on the album within a week.
 We're excited that we're able to tour again and perform our old and new jams.
 It's touring and sharing our music that keeps our band alive."

+Remember a Time (2023)

+On October 20, 2023, Passafire released their 8th full-length studio album titled, Remember a Time.
+It features 9 tracks which includes musical artists, Brendan Bayliss of Umphrey's McGee, reggae rocker Joe Samba, and rap duo Little Stranger.

 Tours

 Passafire has been regularly touring, playing shows with bands such as 311 (on the 311 Cruise in 2012 & 2019), Pepper (playing on the LAW Records Tour in October 2008), Rebelution, Matisyahu, Michael Franti and The Wailers.
 They also toured with Slightly Stoopid at the end of December, 2013.